vpvnguyen/jwt-reference/README.md

 - Encrypt user's password using bcrypt
 - Store user's credentials into DB
 - Get user's uuid from DB and generate a JWT
+- Generate and verify JWT when user calls authorized API routes

 ## Setup